GSA/data/README.md

 **[Download the full list](https://gsa.github.io/data/dotgov-domains/2014-12-01-full.csv)** (CSV), or **[view the data in your browser](dotgov-domains/2014-12-01-full.csv)**.

+If you use this data for something, please do let us know by [opening an issue](https://github.com/gsa/data/issues) and telling us about it!

 #### Public (unofficial) uses

-Lauren Ancona made a [geocoded map of .gov domains](http://laurenancona.com/maps/gov_domains.html) in the United States:
+* Lauren Ancona made a [geocoded map of .gov domains](http://laurenancona.com/maps/gov_domains.html) in the United States:

 [![gov_domains](https://cloud.githubusercontent.com/assets/2152151/5627069/ba4185e2-9561-11e4-873a-54d9f480ec3e.jpg)](http://laurenancona.com/maps/gov_domains.html)